-Put simply, Operational excellence involves a holistic approach to creating a long-term culture of continuous improvement by aligning a number of well-known, proven business and operational processes or improvement methodologies.
+Put simply, the definition of Operational excellence involves a holistic approach to creating a long-term culture of continuous improvement by aligning a number of well-known, proven business and operational processes or improvement methodologies.
 The approach is based on the overall vision of the company and how to execute this.
 It involves every facet of the business, encompassing every process and employee in the business to deliver the business strategy to a higher quality, more consistently.

 It is usually thought of as a business philosophy or approach that can be adopted by any company, in any industry.
 However, it is often most effective when embraced by companies that have complex processes and operations, such as manufacturing or healthcare organisations.

-Ultimately, the aim of Operational Excellence is to create long-term, sustainable change through cultural shifts which are embraced throughout the entire business.
+Ultimately, the aim of the Operational Excellence model is to create long-term, sustainable change through cultural shifts which are embraced throughout the entire business.
 The path to Operational Excellence isn’t a quick fix and is often driven by smaller, incremental gains through continuous improvement.

 Although Operational Excellence can be an extremely powerful approach to business improvement.
 Many businesses successfully increase efficiencies and reduce risk by implementing key OpEx methodologies and it can be a key driver of competitive advantage.
 However, there are also instances where initiatives fail for a number of reasons.